theophilusgordon/theophilusgordon/ReadMe.md

 # 💫 About Me:
-👋Hello!<br>❤ I am passionate and driven Full-stack Developer <br>🕹 with a diverse skill set spanning Backend and Frontend development, as well as DevOps. <br>🏒My eventual career goal is to help businesses, organizations and individuals
+👋Hello!<br>❤ I am passionate and driven Full-stack Developer <br>🕹 with a diverse skill set spanning Backend and Frontend development, as well as DevOps. <br>🏒It's witnessing the joy of those I have helped and helping with my abilities
-👨‍💻develop through communication, automation and innovation
+👨‍💻that provide me the most fulfillment and sustainment to press on

 ## 🌐 Socials: